 Symptoms more than 4 days after vaccination

-A very rare condition called thrombosis with thrombocytopenia syndrome (TTS) has been reported as confirmed or probable in 87 Australians who receive their first dose of the AstraZeneca COVID-19 vaccine.16 There have been over 6.1 million doses of the AstraZeneca vaccine given.
+A very rare condition called thrombosis with thrombocytopenia syndrome (TTS) has been reported as confirmed or probable in 87 Australians who receive their first dose of the AstraZeneca COVID-19 vaccine (information correct to 23 July 2021).16 There have been over 6.1 million doses of the AstraZeneca vaccine given.
 Australian data show that the risk of this very rare side effect is lower in people that are older.
-It appears that the condition is also more severe in younger people.17 Current estimates of risk are summarised in the following table.
+It appears that the condition is also more severe in younger people.17 Current estimates (on 23 July 2021) of risk are summarised in the following table.
 There are no reports of TTS occuring in Australia following a second dose of AstraZeneca vaccine.

 |Age||Estimated risk of TTS for every 100,000 AstraZeneca vaccine first doses given|